-What can you do to meet your budget needs while also buying the best equipment possible?
+What can you do to maximize your budget while buying the best equipment possible?
 Simply put, you can look for ways to be leaner without compromising safety.
-For example, selecting gas detectors with features that allow you to have the smallest fleet possible can make a huge difference.
+For example, selecting gas detectors and solutions with features that allow you to minimize your fleet size can make a huge difference.

 Consider this scenario:

-All 450 field employees at a company spend some portion of their time in an area known to have a high risk for exposure to H2S.
+A company has 450 field employees who spend some portion of their time in an area known to have a high risk for exposure to H2S.
 It’s not a daily occurrence, but about once per week, they need an H2S detector.
-The employees also occasionally work in confined spaces.
-Between the H2S risk and the confined space entries, the safety manager estimates that each person would be safest if he wore a 4-gas instrument about 25% of his working hours.
+The employees also occasionally work in confined spaces and must sample the atmosphere before entry.
+Between the H2S risk and the confined space entries, the safety manager estimates that each person would be safest if they wore a four-gas detector for about 25% of working hours.

 Budgets are tight, so there isn’t a dedicated employee responsible for maintaining gas detectors.
-Instead, the safety manager does all of the troubleshooting and repairs when he has time.
-He has other priorities, so it’s common that it will take weeks or even months for him to return an instrument to service.
+Instead, the safety manager does all the troubleshooting and repairs when time allows.
+With competing priorities, it’s common that it will take weeks or even months to return a gas detector to service.

-The safety manager is also the one who is responsible for knowing who has which instrument.
-He keeps a spreadsheet with names and serial numbers, but it would be far too time-consuming for him to manually update that spreadsheet every day, so each employee is issued their own gas detector.
+The safety manager is also responsible for knowing who has which gas detector.
+He keeps a spreadsheet with names and serial numbers, but it would be far too time-consuming to manually update that spreadsheet every day, so each employee is issued their own gas detector.
 If there is a problem, employees report it to their supervisors and arrangements are made to swap out the instrument.
 As a result, the safety manager isn’t sure that his spreadsheet is completely accurate.
 Sometimes an instrument gets handed out while he isn’t in the office and he has to track it down when he gets a chance.

-Considering these four opportunities, it’s realistic for the company in the scenario above to significantly reduce the size of the instrument fleet.
-They don’t need as many spare instruments because replacement equipment automatically arrives within days of any problem that arises.
+Considering these four opportunities, it’s realistic for the company in the scenario above to significantly reduce the size of their gas detector fleet.
+They don’t need as many spare gas detectors because replacement equipment automatically arrives within days of any problem that arises.
+They can manage the health of their devices to make sure that the ones they do have are being maintained and used according to company safety policies.
 More importantly, when the gas detectors are built to last, there is a less frequent need for significant maintenance.
-With the improvements in assigning users, they now can manage toward the total number of simultaneous users instead of total field employees.
+With the improvements in assigning users, they now can manage toward the total number of simultaneous users instead of the total number of field employees.

-Taking full advantage of these opportunities could easily bring the company down from 500 instruments to 100 instruments.
+Taking full advantage of these opportunities could easily bring the company down from 500 devices to 100.
 The savings aren’t limited to the equipment costs, though.
-The safety manager is now spending far less time doing administrative work and keeping working instruments in the field.
-Instead, he is able to focus on identifying additional ways he can help to ensure employees go home to their families each night.
+The safety manager is now spending far less time on administrative work and keeping working devices in the field thanks to gas detection management software and an automated maintenance program.
+Instead, he can focus on identifying additional ways to ensure employees go home to their families each night.

-Nobody wants to purchase safety equipment, but selecting equipment that has features that allow you to reduce the size of your fleet can save significant time and money.
+Nobody wants to purchase safety equipment, but selecting gas detectors with the right features and supplementing them with programs that automatically keep your inventory maintained and functioning can allow you to reduce the size of your fleet while saving time and money.